Linear-nonlinear duality for circuit design on quantum computing platforms

-Note that the representation of the occupancy number is nothing more than a shorthand for vectors in the symmetric sector of the multiparticle Hilbert space.
-We cannot directly perform the SWAP on the occupation number states.
-Instead, we will encode these classical integers into the states of the qubits using a canonical binary coding $E_{B}$, given by
+The occupation-number representation serves merely as shorthand for vectors in the symmetric sector of the multiparticle Hilbert space.
+A SWAP operation cannot act directly on these occupation-number states.
+Instead, we encode each classical integer into a binary qubit string using the canonical encoding